 The controversial content might have been the title’s biggest asset, this was the game to show of to your friends…to your parents probably not but unfortunately, it also would prove to be the game’s Achilles heel.
 The blood and gore would overshadow the game’s technical achievements, stunning graphics, and striking gameplay, and when Goodman approached the biggest publishers of computer games at the time both Sierra On-Line, Muse Software, and Brøderbund Software all rejected it for being too violent.
 Goodman managed to strike a deal with Dave Gordon’s Datamost, which packaged the game and released it in late 1982 or early 1983.

-Alongside the beautiful box, the game came with quite an impressive manual not only giving an elaborate backstory but also went into depths on how to play and master the game.
+Alongside the beautiful box, the game came with quite an impressive manual not only gives an elaborate backstory but also went into depth on how to play and master the game.

 The Bilestoad came with one of the most extensive manuals of the time.
 It not only featured an elaborate backstory but also great details on how to master the game.

 The manual featured beautiful illustrations by Martin Cannon

 Life was pretty bleak by the end of the twenty-fifth century.
 The Cities had long since grown together from over-population.
 The one city-state was suffering from widespread poverty.
 Bored, frustrated people filled the walkways.
 Housing was limited and filthy.
 No one starved, thanks to total automation, but not very many people lived fulfilled lives.A few passages from the extensive backstory in the manual

 Tension was at peak.
 Mobs of people with nowhere to go roamed around, wreaking havoc on property and on their fellow men.
 They had no jobs, no money, and nothing useful to offer a world that treated them like excess baggage.